argonaut-io/argonaut.io/doc/codec/index.markdown

     </pre>

     <p>
-      We also provide a set of very convenient methods for building EncodeJson instances.
+      We also provide a set of very convenient methods for building DecodeJson instances.
     </p>